 Secondly, short PRD gives more space for change.
 It is much easier to cut a piece or replace it.
 Plus, surprisingly, smaller size leaves more space for creativity, there is no need to follow the same standard format as you’d have to with a bigger PRD.
 Overall, a one-page document can fit exactly as much context as you need to explain your product in simple terms.

-Here we have another example of a one-page PRD, but this time it is a much simpler looking sample.
+Here we have another example of a product requirements document, but this time it is a much simpler looking sample.
 Although it looks uncomplicated, it is the very reason it is the one to choose.
 The accent on simplicity will only underline the actual message of the document.

-This sample is basically made design-free, which makes you look straight at the listed facts.
-Such layout also leaves you with no choice but to be concise and consistent in your language.
-This PRD style can offer only necessary information, which is already fully completed and doesn’t require any additional explanation, meanwhile it hasn’t got much room for any other interpretation.
+This PRD product requirements document template is basically made design-free, which makes you look straight at the listed facts.
+Such a layout also leaves you with no choice but to be concise and consistent in your language.
+This PRD style can offer only necessary information, which is already fully completed and doesn’t require any additional explanation, meanwhile, it hasn’t got much room for any other interpretation.

-There are also options to have your product requirements document several pages long; as we can see from our next example which is 5 pages long.
-Those PRDs normally include a full body text, starting with a proper introduction of your product and a break down of the PRD components mentioned above.
+There are also options to have your product requirements document template Word several pages long; as we can see from our next example which is 5 pages long.
+Considering how to write a PRD, it’s worth mentioning that it normally includes a full-body text, starting with a proper introduction of your product and a breakdown of the PRD components mentioned above.

-Finally, in case your product requires more space for explanations, you can have PRDs up to 10 pages.
-As this sample shows, it is much better to start your PRD with a table of contents to map your way though.
+Finally, in case your product requires more space for explanations, you can have a PRD document template up to 10 pages.
+As this sample shows, it is much better to start your PRD with a table of contents to map your way through.
 Larger PRDs should offer not just a full description of all the components but also break them down into subcategories, explaining all the work done in detail.
 Such product requirements documents give you enough space to depict and highlight any special part of your product, so there are no questions left unanswered.

-If you need more information or want to create a Product Requirements Document that will drive you to success and need some help along the way, contact us.
+If you need more information about how to write a product requirements document that will drive you to success and need some help along the way, contact us.
 We know everything about design, and we know how to write instructions for it.